“The teacher was very good at getting me to see what I was drawing instead of drawing what I thought it looked like.” - Henry, age 15

 Students!
 Are you thinking about going to an Arts College?
 Starting in summer 2013 Pratt Fine Arts Center will offer a portfolio development class designed to help get your work ready for portfolio reviews.
 This class will be taught be a professional artist and admission counselor specializing in the visual arts.

-Small class sizes enable students to explore and expand their skills in welding, glassblowing flameworking, kiln-formed glass, printmaking, drawing and painting.
+Pratt Teen summer programs offer a supportive environment allowing students to express themselves creatively while learning in professionally-equipped studios.
+Week long hands-on arts exploration programs with Pratt’s outstanding instructors.
+Small class sizes enable students to explore and expand their skills in welding, glassblowing, flameworking, fused glass, jewelry, stone carving, bronze casting, printmaking, drawing and painting.

 This scholarship was founded by and named in honor of artists Jenny Pohlman and Sabrina Knowles to provide ongoing art opportunities for Seattle’s high school students, with particular emphasis on inner-city high school youth.
 More information